isomerpages/moe-regentsec/index.md

             meaningful closure for our graduating students...
           link_text: Read more about it here
           link_url: /cce-cca-led-gratitude-challenge-2026/
+        - title: Regent Netball CCA
+          date: 29 March 2026
+          announcement: Congratulations!
+Third Place in the National School Games for the West Zone.
+          link_text: Read more about it here
+          link_url: /congratulations-netball-b-division-team/
   - infopic:
       title: Singapore Book of Records
       subtitle: Highlights